johnnydevriese/johnnydevriese.github.io/README.md

 2. `cd material-jekyll-theme`
 3. Configure the `_config.yml` file as needed
 4. `jekyll serve`
+5. might have to do `bundle exec jekyll serve` on macOS

 ## Options
 Customize your options within the `_config.yml` file.